Rating — 4.8·15 min·July 9, 2024

 swot analysis

-Research may turn into a time-consuming process if you try to handle it yourself.
+Research can turn into a time-consuming process if you try to handle it yourself.
 However, with an experienced team at your back, you can cut the time invested and get valuable results out of routine research.

 Stage deliverables:

-1. Decide on the technical implementation and build a proof of concept
+5. Decide on the technical implementation and build a proof of concept

-During this stage, the discovery team prioritizes the essential features and creates simple technical prototypes to make sure your idea is reflected in your software solution.
+During this stage, the discovery team prioritizes the essential features of the app and creates a proof of concept (PoC) in the form of a simple technical prototype.

 Stage deliverables: